mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ## Create a custom Toggle bar

-The toggle bar control is used to show some options that the user can choose from, for example a filtering mechanism or a light-weight tabbed control..etc, see the screenshot below (should look the same on iOS):
+The toggle bar control is used to show some options that the user can choose from, for example a filtering mechanism or a light-weight tabbed control..etc, similar to a group of radio buttons, see the screenshot below (should look the same on iOS):
 [screenshot (on Android)]

 The behavior of the control is as follows: